 “An indomitable spirit, he is a real practitioner of compassion, and a living example of peace, he is my hero”. – His Holiness The 14th Dalai Lama of Tibet

-Our vision is a compassionate world where all children and reach their potential.
+Our vision is a compassionate world where all children can reach their potential.
 To achieve this we work internationally to meet the needs of young children.
 We also work in Ireland to foster compassionate global citizenship.